silverjuke/silverjuke/docs/user-guide.md

   an additional test assert, use the value 2.
 Needed for debugging purposes only, defaults to 0.

+Options for the `[tageditor]` section of the globals.ini file:

+- `ratinguser =` Some tag formats (eg. ID3) support multiple ratings in a single file.
+With this setting you define the user, ratings should be read or written for.
+Normally, the user is defined by an E-Mail-Address.
+Defaults to `r@silverjuke.net`
+- `tagflags =` 1=read ratings, 2=write ratings, 4=read others ratings, 8=change
+  others ratings, 16=remove others ratings.
+You can use more than one flag by adding them.
+Defaults to 15 (1+2+4+8).

 Example:

     [main]
     debug = 1

+    [tageditor]
+    ratinguser = myname@domain.com
+    tagflags = 3

 Copyright (c) Bjoern Petersen Software Design and Development and contributors